ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday/2022 Student M.md

 ### CLASSROOM COVER > ART GALLERY COVER

 ```
 we have to finish setting this up
 AFTER
-if <(MONEY) > 10>
+if <(MONEY) > 10> then
 ADD
 set (CLASSROOM OPEN) to (1)

-After than, COPY all the code to the art gallery cover, and CHANGE the variables and positions
+After than, COPY all the code to the art gallery cover,
+but CHANGE the variables and positions
 ```

 ### CLASSROOM > ART GALLERY

 ```
-COPY the classroom code to the Art Gallery, but
+COPY the classroom code to the Art Gallery,
-CHANGE variables and positions
+but CHANGE variables and positions
 ```